Germany: Iranian arrested, suspected of chemical attack plot | Law-Order

 - Germany

-Authorities in western Germany say they have arrested an Iranian man on suspicion of planning an attack with deadly chemicals.
+A 32-year-old Iranian man has been arrested in Germany on suspicion of planning an attack with deadly chemicals, officials said Sunday.

-Police and prosecutors said early on Sunday that the 32-year-old man and another person were detained in the town of Castrop-Rauxel, northwest of Dortmund.
+Police and prosecutors said the man and another person were detained overnight in the town of Castrop-Rauxel, northwest of Dortmund.

-In a joint statement they said the man is suspected to have planned a serious attack motivated by Islamic extremism, for which he had allegedly obtained cyanide and ricin.
+In a joint statement they said the man is suspected to have planned a serious attack motivated by Islamic extremism, for which he had allegedly obtained the potent toxins cyanide and ricin.

+German news agency dpa reported that specialists wearing anti-contamination suits carried evidence out of the man's home.

+Tabloid newspaper Bild reported that German authorities had received a tip from an allied intelligence agency about the alleged plans for a chemical attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)